BrunoPoiano/helperr/README.md

 # Qbit-relocater

 Qbit-relocater is a script that connects with sonarr, radarr and qBittorrent and redirects torrents to the right folder.

-It moves the torrent without qbittorent losing link and without the necessity of doing hardlinks or radarr/sonarr moving files
+It moves the files without qbittorent losing link and without the necessity of doing hardlinks or radarr/sonarr moving/copying files

 ## Before Deployment

 - both radarr and sonnar should be version 3
 - ensure that qBittorrent in sonnar has the `tv-sonarr` category
 - ensure that qBittorrent in radarr has the `radarr` category
+- ensure that in radar/sonar `Completed Download Handling` is disabled

 *recomended settings*
 - in qBittorrent check `Keep incomplete torrents in`